nlp-yang/blog.penso.info/_drafts/improve-blog-visibility.md

 Don't underestimate your loading speed.
 You should make your website load as fast as possible.
-[Google](http://www.google.com) indexes you better, and visitors don't mind about reading and clicking around your blog if each page loads under seconds.
+[Google](http://www.google.com) indexes you better, and visitors won't mind about reading and clicking around your blog if each page loads under seconds.

 [PageSpeed